scs/smartmeter-datacollector/README.md

 ## Method 3: Debian package

-`smartmeter-datacollector` is also available as a Debian (`.deb`) package from the [releases](https://github.com/scs/smartmeter-datacollector/releases) which installs it system wide.
+`smartmeter-datacollector` is also available as a Debian (`.deb`) package from the [releases](https://github.com/scs/smartmeter-datacollector/releases) which installs the application bundled with its Python dependencies system wide.
 The Debian package includes a systemd service file which enables `smartmeter-datacollector` to automatically start after booting the system.

-### Debian Requirements
+### Requirements

-* Distribution
-  * Debian
+* Distribution: Debian based (like Debian, Ubuntu, ..)
-* Release
-  * Bullseye
+* Release: Bullseye
 * CPU architecture
   * amd64
   * armhf